Skip to main content Skip to footer

 2. Policies and Procedures: Describe university policies that affect your department and its adjunct faculty.

-3. Center for Excellence in Teaching and Learning (CETL) Services: Outline the adjunct faculty services provided by CETL.
+3. CETL Support for Adjunct Faculty: Outline the adjunct faculty services provided by CETL.

-4. Training Requirements for Teaching Online or Hybrid Courses: Review the required training for all faculty who teach online or hybrid courses.
+4. Required Online and Hybrid Training FAQ: Review the required training for all faculty who teach online or hybrid courses.

 6. Adjunct Faculty Benefits: Alert you to some benefits that your adjunct faculty may not know about.